aptech/docs/docs/CR-union.rst

     :param flag: 1 if numeric data, 0 if character.
     :type flag: scalar

-    :returns: y (*TODO*), Lx1 vector containing all unique values that are in v1 and  v2, sorted in ascending order.
+    :returns: y (*Lx1 vector*) containing all unique values that are in v1 and  v2, sorted in ascending order.

 Remarks